Transforming Care, Justice and Recovery for Children

 Making a dream come true

-Scotland's first Bairns Hoose is being made possible thanks to £1.5m funding, awarded by the Postcode Dream Trust.
+Scotland's first Bairns Hoose has been made possible thanks to £1.5m funding, awarded by the Postcode Dream Trust.
 We are incredibly grateful to players of People's Postcode Lottery for their support, and for making this dream come true for child victims and witnesses.

-Keep up to date with all the latest Bairns Hoose news and blogs.
+Keep up to date with the latest news from Scotland's first Bairns Hoose.